 Co-authored and presented paper on Landlord/Tenant Law and Ethics.

-Speaker/presenter at Texas Bar Association's Collections and Creditors' Rights Seminar May 1, 2014 in Houston
+Speaker/presenter at Texas Bar Association's Collections and Creditors' Rights Seminar 2014 and 2017.

 Active in our community

 Founding Board Liaison to Wednesday's Child Program created by the Dallas Association of Young Lawyers.